Choose another writer in this calendar:

 expression to here are not his exclusive.
 They are the common heritage

 of the mysticism of all times and nations . . . "

 ('Jewish Mysticism – a Source of Similarities Between Bruno Schulz's

 Writings and Psychoanalysis' by Marta Suchańska-Drażyińska, in (Un)masking Bruno Schulz: "New Combinations, Further Fragmentations, Ultimate Reintegrations, edited by Dieter De Bruyn and Kris Van Heuckelom, 2009, p.
 370)

 After the war Schulz was "rediscovered" and a comprehensive collection of his stories, Proza, was published in 1964.
 It included also letters and literary reviews.
 Philip Roth included the published collections of fiction in his Writers from Other Europe Series.
 Schulz's erotically suggestive paintings and drawings have been compared to those of Utrillo, de Chirico, Henri Rousseau, and Chagall.
 A selection of his drawings was published in Druga jesien (1973).

-Schulz's drawing and paintings were discovered in 2001 and shipped to Israel, to the Holocaust memorial.
+Schulz's overpainted fairytale murals were discovered in 2001 in Landau's old villa, and smuggled by Israeli agents to Jerusalem, to the Holocaust memorial.
 Schulz has also featured in novels by Philip Roth (The Prague Orgy, in which Schulz is never mentioned by name), Cynthia Ozick (placed in the center of The Messiah of Stockholm, dedicated to Roth), and David Grossman (See Under: Love, in which Schulz appears both as a fictional character and as himself).

 From 1934, Schulz had worked on a novel entitled Messiah.
 In 1990, the Swedish